The Insta360 One is a consumer 360 camera with tons of flexibility

 The bullet time effect is very cool, but it’s important to follow the instructions to get it right.
 The resulting images really do look like something pulled from The Matrix, with you as the shooter in the center and the work around you nearly frozen in time as the image zooms around.
 It’s a new twist on the selfie, but it also requires a lot of available space to work well – don’t expect to be doing this much indoors, or with a lot of other people in your immediate area.

 It’s a very neat feature, but that’s probably going to be more broadly useful about the Insta360 One over time is its general flexibility.
 The camera has a built in tripod mount on its main body, and comes with a protective case that doubles as a stand.
-Its remote capabilities mean you no longer have to be that close to it to use it, and it can still plug directly in your iPhone when you want to see exactly what you’re catpuring, too.
+Its remote capabilities mean you no longer have to be that close to it to use it, and it can still plug directly in your iPhone when you want to see exactly what you’re capturing, too.

 There’s an Android version coming soon, too, so don’t feel left out if that’s your platform of choice.
 And if you’re looking for shooting options, there are a number of different ones including RAW support for images and Log format for video, which means you can do a lot when editing the resulting files.
 The camera also supports time-lapse capture, as well as full manual camera settings, and its output options also offer a range of different choices.